dragthor/learning/README.md

 learning
 ========

-Interactive "Learn to read" application for grades K - 12 using the Fry word lists.
+Interactive "Learn to read" application for grades K - 12 using the Fry word lists (education).

 Interactive?
 Yes.
 Two people utilize the app at the same time.
 One literate person guides, teaches, and interacts with the learner while they utilize the app.